Ansible2/Arma-3-Survival/READEME.md

 ## Supported Modifications
 - ACE3:
 <br>
 ACE is supported functionally.
-If it is loaded on the server and clients, certain aspects of the mission function differently.
+If it is loaded on the server and clients, certain aspects of the mission change such as the dragging and revive systems.

 ### Supported Faction Mods
 - [3CB BAF](https://steamcommunity.com/sharedfiles/filedetails/?id=893346105)